The Easy Way to Check if Your Business Name is Available for Registration

 - Check your Secretary of State’s database of existing LLCs, limited partnerships and corporations

-- Complete a search on the U.S. Patent and Trademark website for matches
+- Complete a search on the U.S. Patent and Trademark website for matches and state trademark databases

-If you want to make sure your name check is done correctly and that you won’t have a problem after you’ve spent substantial money building a website and printing marketing collateral, you’d be well served by having an experienced business lawyer conduct the name search on your behalf.
+If you want to make sure your name check is done correctly and that you won’t have a problem after you’ve spent substantial money building a website and printing marketing collateral, you’d be well served by having an experienced business attorney conduct the name search on your behalf.

 Registering Your Name Legally